awsdocs/aws-cloudformation-user-guide/doc_source/working-with-templates-cfn-designer-walkthrough-updatebasicwebserver.md

       ```
 `WebServerLaunchConfig`
 The launch configuration has a number of different properties that you need to specify, so we'll highlight just a few of them\.
 The `InstanceType` and `ImageId` properties use the parameter and mapping values that were already specified in the template\.
 You specify the instance type as a parameter value when you create a stack\.
 The `ImageId` value is a mapping that is based on your stack's region and the instance type that you specified\.
 In the `UserData` property, we specify configurations scripts that run after the instance is up and running\.
-All of the configuration information is defined in the instance's metadata, which we'll add in the next step\.
+The configuration information is defined in the instance's metadata, which we'll add in the next step\.
 JSON

       ```